 - sugar to taste (optional)

-Place into jars.
+- Place into jars.
 You CAN can it (hehe) but I’ve never canned.
 I’m sharing some with my parents but this should last a few months (think Jelly?) in the fridge.
-Don’t let it sit around too long once its made – plan to use it by Easter probably….?
+Don’t let it sit around too long once its made – plan to use within a month or two, AND go ahead and make a Pumpkin Apple Butter too!

 And I leave you with this, Today’s Question of the Day… What treat do you splurge on in the store or local fair/etc that you’ve figured out how to make (OR that I should try to figure out how to make for you)? – I know that Rich loves fancy BBQ Sauces, I should try to make them after we get inspired by others (OR we can just continue to support local businesses and buy their delicious sauces, who knows)